russellromney/data_analysis/README.md

 **Predicting Income From Census Data**

 Python; Used NBP and US Census data to try to classify whether an individual's income was great.
-Built classificatin models with logistic regression, linear discriminatn analysis, quadratic discriminant analysis, k nearest neighbors, and naive Bayes.
+Built classificatin models with logistic regression, linear discriminant analysis, quadratic discriminant analysis, k nearest neighbors, and naive Bayes.
 Best predicted income achieved with quandratic discriminant analysis.
 Most important variable was the amount of capital gains, and work class, marital status, and age.

 **Predicting Salaries from Job Postings**